scisus/lodgepolethermaltime/meta.md

 Modular analysis scripts write out objects needed in other scripts or for graphs and tables in `objects` folder
 - `calc_forcing.R` calculate forcing and sum forcing for daily weather data
+- `model_dev/conceptualanalysis.*` goes thru the first few steps of Betancourt's workflow, outlining the problem and determining what domain specific knowledge can be brought to bear on the priors.
+- `phenology_functions.R` are helper functions for `thermaltimemodel.R`
+- `censoring.R` end vs interval censoring: what proportion of data is censored end vs. interval?
 - `thermaltimemodel.R` thermal time models of flowering events in stan
   - stan code in `[sex]_[event].stan`
   - model output in `[sex]_[event].rds`
+- `factororder.R` order factors for making good graphs
+- `diagnositics.R` calculates model diagnostics like Rhat and ESS
 - `obsVSretro.R` compare observations to retrodictions
-- `censoring.R` end vs interval censoring: what proportion of data is censored end vs. interval?
-- `factororder.R` order factors for making good graphs
-- `modelparameters.R` extract parameter values from models
+- `modelparameters.R` extract parameter values from thermal time model
 - `predict.R` predict thermal time for events from models
 - `dayofyear_translation.R` translate predictions into day of year
 - `floweringlength.R` length of flowering period
 - `overlap.R` calculate historical and future overlap of phenological periods [defunct]
 - `variation.R` variation in flowering period [defunct]

-- `provenancemodel.R` model genotype effect as function of genotype provenance climate
-- `provenancemodelanalysis.R` extracts and saves parameters from genotype provenance climate model

-- `clinal_adjustment.R` adjust thermal time model predictions by results of the genotype effect ~ MAT model (provenance model)

-- `clineresults.Rmd` provides a short writeup of the cline results
+? genotypeinvest.R and matchgenotypeparent I think are trying to figure out which genotypes are associated with which breeding zone?

 `graphsandtables.R` contains code for graphs and tables. relies on objects in `objects` folder created by modular analysis scripts